 In spite of not being a public holiday in the US, this day is celebrated by all near and far.
-The date for Grandparent’s day for the year 2017 is 10th of September in the US.

 There are quite a few background tales about the origin of this festival.
 One of them says that it was first initiated by Michael Goldgar in the 1970’s following his visit to the Atlanta Nursing home to see his ailing aunt.
 Another says that Marian Lucille Herndon McQuade who was a housewife in West Virginia was the main driving force behind this day being observed.
 In either of the cases, this day was lawfully signed and officially accepted by President Jimmy Carter in the year 1978.
 A presidential declaration went out on the 6th of September, 1979, which proclaimed the 9th of September, 1979, (the first Sunday after Labor Day) as the First Grandparent’s Day and it’s been followed likewise ever since.
 Each year, whoever is the current president, issues a proclamation to assign the first Sunday of September to be observed as Grandparent’s Day.

 The official flower for this day in the US is the forget-me-nots which bloom in the spring season.
 There is a song too in the US designated especially to this day.
 In the year 2004, “A Song for Grandma and Grandpa” by Johnny Prill was announced as the official song dedicated to this day.